ArcticNature/docs/content/_index.md

 `/opt/snow-fox/clients/json`.
 See the [installation instruction](install) for more on this.

-Once the JSON API are up and running you can hit the following enpoint with any JSON clients (your browser, extentsion, curl, wget, ...) to interact with the daemon:
+Once the JSON API are up and running you can hit the following enpoints with any JSON clients (your browser, extentsion, curl, wget, ...) to interact with the daemon: